 Personnel providing counseling and case coordination services are qualified by:

-a bachelor’s degree in social work or another human services field and two years of relevant youth work experience, including experience in case work, group work, and case coordination.
+a bachelor’s degree in a human service field; and two years of relevant youth work experience, including experience in case work, group work, and case coordination.

+Interpretation: Appropriate experience, including lived experience, and specialized training can compensate for a lack of a bachelor’s degree depending on the role or type of services being provided.

 YIL 2.02: Personnel

 Supervisors are qualified by:

-an advanced degree in social work or related field, experience delivering youth services, and supervisory experience; or
+an advanced degree in a human service field, experience delivering youth services, and supervisory experience; or

-a bachelor’s degree in social work or related field, two years of direct service experience with a comparable population, and three years of supervisory experience.
+a bachelor’s degree in a human service field, two years of direct service experience with a comparable population, and three years of supervisory experience.

+Interpretation: Years of experience providing services, in addition to formal trainings, certifications, and/or leadership experience can compensate for a lack of a degree.

+Interpretation: For individuals supervising staff with lived experience, training should include recognizing and responding to signs of trauma among staff with lived experience.

 YIL 2.03: Personnel

 All direct service personnel are trained on, or demonstrate competency in: